Sample-Optimal Locally Private Hypothesis Selection and the Provable Benefits of Interactivity: Introduction

 \section{Introduction}

 One of the basic problems in statistical learning is hypothesis selection where we are given a set of i.i.d.\ samples from an unknown distribution $h$ and a set $\cF$ of $k$ distributions.
 The goal is to select a distribution in $\cF$ whose total variation distance to $h$ is close to the minimum total variation distance between $h$ and any distribution in $\cF$.
-This problem has been studied extensively in the literature \citep{yatracos1985rates,mahalanabis2007density, bousquet2019optimal, bousquet2022statistically} and it is known that the number of samples required to solve this problem has a tight logarithmic dependency on $k$ for a general class of distributions.
+This problem has been studied extensively in the literature \citep{yatracos1985rates,mahalanabis2007density, bousquet2019optimal, bousquet2022statistically, aliakbarpour2024hypothesis} and it is known that the number of samples required to solve this problem has a tight logarithmic dependency on $k$ for a general class of distributions.

-In many practical statistical estimation scenarios, data points may consist of sensitive information such as medical and financial records.
-This consideration urges the study of hypothesis selection under differential privacy (DP) \citep{dwork2006calibrating} ---the de-facto privacy standard in machine learning.
+In many practical statistical estimation scenarios, data points contain sensitive information such as medical and financial records.
+This urges the study of hypothesis selection under differential privacy (DP) \citep{dwork2006calibrating} ---the de-facto privacy standard in machine learning.
 Central and local models are two common settings of DP.
 In the central model, a learning algorithm is differentially private if its output, given full access to a database, does not significantly change with a small perturbation in the input database (e.g., by changing one entry in the database).
 In the local differential privacy (LDP) model \citep{warner1965randomized,kasiviswanathan2011can, duchi2013local}, however, the algorithm cannot access the database directly.
 Instead, it receives a privatized (e.g., randomized) version of each data point through privacy-preserving mechanisms.
 In this paper, we work with the notion of $\eps$-LDP; see Section~\ref{sec:ldp} for a more formal definition.
 In fact, the local model of privacy ensures a \textit{user-level} privacy and it has been the preferred model for implementation in industry, e.g., by Google, Apple, and Microsoft \citep{erlingsson2014rappor,apple,ding2017collecting, patent}.

 It is important to distinguish between non-adaptive and adaptive locally private algorithms.
 A non-adaptive algorithm chooses a privacy mechanism for each data point independently.
 On the other hand, an adaptive algorithm runs in multiple rounds and chooses each mechanism at each round based on the outcomes of mechanisms in the previous rounds \citep{duchi2018minimax, duchi2019lower, joseph2019role}.
 This \emph{(sequential) interactivity} allows the algorithm to be more flexible in hiding private information and has led to a smaller sample complexity in several problems~\citep{han2018geometric, Exp_Seperation, acharya2020unified, acharya2022role}.
 Nevertheless, the cost of interactions can become a bottleneck in designing adaptive algorithms~\citep{kairouz2021advances} and therefore designing algorithms that use a small number of adaptive rounds is crucial.